Almir-git-unifc/Almir-git-unifc/README.md

 #

-Generates a snake with commits
+Generates a snake with the general contributions

 <picture>
   <source